MotherTeresaHS/AWS-Serverless-Web-Application/docs/step11.rst

 Tasks:

-- write file sign-out.html, that just has some text explaining you are now signed out
+- write file ``sign-out.html``, that just has some text explaining you are now signed out
 - write the JavaScript function to sign the user out
-- confirm they actually sign the user in, and write this to the console just to prove it is working, then call signout() function
+- confirm they actually sign the user in, and write this to the console just to prove it is working, then call **signout()** function

 .. code-block:: html
   :linenos:
+  :caption: sign-out.html

   <!doctype html>
   <html lang="en">